makoConstruct/termpose/README.md

 We could simply open a string into an indent before we want it to start and unindent when we want it to end.

 If you were really making a termpose-based programming language, you might want to add something extra to quoted atoms to signal that they are literals.
-Termpose tries to make that easy.
+Termpose tries to make that easy by having quoted strings be invoked by anything they appear immediately after- without any space.

 ```
 print '"